otakot/deep-reinforcement-learning-engineer-nd/README.md

 	conda create --name drlnd python=3.6
 	activate drlnd
 	```
 2. If running in **Windows**, ensure you have the "Build Tools for Visual Studio 2019" installed from this [site](https://visualstudio.microsoft.com/downloads/).
-This [article](https://towardsdatascience.com/how-to-install-openai-gym-in-a-windows-environment-338969e24d30) may also be very helpful.
-This was confirmed to work in Windows 10 Home.

 3. Follow the instructions in [this repository](https://github.com/openai/gym) to perform a minimal install of OpenAI gym.

-4. Clone the repository (if you haven't already!), and navigate to the `python/` folder.
+4. Clone this repository (if you haven't already), and navigate to the `python/` folder.
 Then, install several dependencies.
     ```bash
     git clone https://github.com/otakot/deep-reinforcement-learning-engineer-nd.git
     cd deep-reinforcement-learning-engineer-nd/python